LeSaRDe/neo4j_test/neo4j_uva_testing.md

 - Start an interactive job on a regular computing node.
 - Use [*launch_cypher_shell.sh*](https://github.com/LeSaRDe/neo4j_test/blob/master/launch_cypher_shell.sh) to start a shell inside the container running the Neo4j image.
 - In the container's shell, use `cypher-shell -a udc-aj36-4c0` to connect the Neo4j server running on *udc-aj36-4c0*.
+- After connecting to the DB server running on *udc-aj36-4c0*, use `create database contacts` to create the database named *contacts*.
+Without explicitly creating the database, it will not automatically be created.
-- After entered the Cypher shell, use `show databases` to list all existing databases.
+- Then we are able to see the database become online using `show databases` to list all existing databases.
-- **Questions**
+- <s>**Questions**
   - The result of `show databases` was

     |name|aliases|access|address|role|requestedStatus|currentStatus|error|default|home|